 Friction fit poles are also removable, but because they lack the extra security of a bolted or screwed in ceiling mount, I've chosen to place them in a separate category.
 You can read about friction fit poles here.

-The original truly removable pole (ie one that doesn't use a friction mount) was made by Lil Mynx (pictured at left).
+The original truly removable pole (ie one that doesn't use a friction mount) was made by Lil Mynx (pictured above).